raphischer/edge-acc/README.md

 # View our experimental Results in an interactive Console

+To view our experimental results, ymake sure you have the the following required python packages installed:
+- numpy
+- pandas
+- pint
+- scipy
+- dash
+- dash_bootstrap_components
+- Pillow
+- reportlab
+- fitz
+- frontend
+- plotly

+Run our script **main.py**.
+Interactive plotly graphs will open in your standard browser.

 # Models that we considered:
 ### Nets compared for Imagenet-Classification Task: